We are doing science for policy

-GELINA is an intense pulsed white neutron source, driven by a 150 MeV linear electron accelerator and used for high-resolution neutron time-of-flight measurements.
+GELINA is an intense pulsed white neutron source, driven by a 130 MeV linear electron accelerator and used for high-resolution neutron time-of-flight measurements.
 The facility covers a neutron energy range from thermal energy to 15 MeV, has a time resolution of less than 2 ns (FWHM) and serves an array of flight paths up to 400 m long on which as many as 10 experiments can be carried out simultaneously.
-GELINA also allows using the high-intensity neutron and gamma ray fields close to the neutron-producing target.
 The facility is designed for high-resolution cross section measurements in the resonance region.
-It can be used for studying a variety of nuclear technology and scientific applications, covering areas such as fundamental physics, astrophysics, material analysis, cultural heritage and archaeology, radiation-hard electronics development and radionuclide production for medical applications.
+The high-intensity neutron and gamma ray fields close to the neutron-producing target can also be used for spectrum averaged and integral experiments.
+In addition, a dedicated beamline allows direct irradiations with a mono-energetic electron beam in the range between 20 and 130 MeV.
+GELINA can be used for studying a variety of nuclear technology and scientific applications, covering areas such as applied physics, in particular nuclear energy applications, fundamental physics, astrophysics, material analysis, cultural heritage and archaeology, radiation-hard electronics development and radionuclide production for medical applications.

 Access to the research infrastructure is granted on the basis of Access Units.
 For GELINA, the Access Unit corresponds to a 'Measurement week' made available for the experimental activities.
 GELINA operates on a 24h/24h 5 days per week basis.
 An Access Unit is about 100 hours of beam time and includes the time to build up and to dismantle the experimental set-up (if needed).
 Depending on the proposed experiment users can use their own equipment, JRC in-house equipment or a combination of both.
 This has to be indicated in the proposal and should be coordinated already a few weeks before the scheduled beam time.
 Preferentially, the users must collaborate closely with an in-house staff scientist (a local scientific contact) who is familiar with the facility and the in-house equipment.